15 Top-Rated Attractions & Things to Do in Fremont, CA

 8. Niles Canyon Railway

-A locomotive living history museum, the Niles Canyon Railway is dedicated to preserving the railroad culture of the Pacific Coast between 1910 and 1960.
-With a growing collection of train cars, including motorcars, passenger cars, and cabooses, the real appeal of this historic attraction is the actual train rides offered through Niles Canyon and the history of the region.
+The Niles Canyon Railway is a locomotive living history museum dedicated to preserving the railroad culture of the Pacific Coast between 1910 and 1960.
+The museum houses a growing collection of train cars, including motorcars, passenger cars, and cabooses.

 Address: 6 Kilkare Road, Sunol, California